 3-Party Mediation: Spouses and mediator, with attorneys on standby outside the room.

 4-Party Mediation: Team meeting between spouses, a mental health professional, and an attorney

-relationship or situation.
-When you speak with us in a reduced rate consultation,
+situation.
+When you speak with us in a reduced rate, flat fee consultation

-we will discuss all of your options in detail.
-We can also provide you
+for $95, we will discuss all of your options in detail.
+We can also provide